Keeping your valuables safe at the beach is a greater concern today than ever.

 Below are some of the things you can do to keep valuables safe at the beach during your travels and summer vacation.
 We’ve also rounded up some great beach safe products that will help securely hide your valuables at the beach or pool.

 Consider the Valuables You Take to The Beach

 If you consider the items many automatically throw in their beach bag for a relaxing day at the beach, petty theft is a serious consideration.

 The big question is; how to protect your belongings at the beach.

 Obviously, you will want to make some money for a day at the beach.
-You may be wearing your watch, have your smartphone and possibly your car keys with you.
+You may be wearing your watch, and have your smartphone and possibly your car keys with you.